KierthanaRS/EventHive/README.md

-Got it 👍 Let’s polish and merge both your drafts into a clean, professional, and well-formatted **README.md**.
-I’ll also add the missing details and structure it so it looks neat and developer-friendly 🚀

-Here’s the improved version:

----

 # EventHive 🎉

 EventHive is the ultimate **collaborative event organizer** designed to help users create, manage, and enjoy events with **seamless participant management, real-time chats, task delegation, and calendar integration**.